-Using Papaya Seeds as a Natural Male Contraceptive
+How to Use Papaya Seeds as Natural Male Birth Control

 Despite the findings of these studies, we are unlikely to see a papaya seed-based male birth control pill in the drugstores anytime soon.
 Any man interested in using papaya seeds to decrease his fertility would have to do it with the seeds from papaya fruit and at his own (and his partner’s) understanding and risk.

 You’d also need a good supply of papaya seeds for this purpose.
 Fortunately, they can be frozen for bulk use and easily added to the simple papaya seed smoothie recipe ahead.

 For people that don’t have access to fresh papaya seeds, this organic papaya seed powder is the best alternative.
-You’d only need about half a teaspoon per dose due to them being already powdered.
+You’d only need about half a teaspoon per dose due to the seeds already being in powdered form.

 On the positive side, papaya seeds actually have many health benefits so there may be significant additional reasons to take them daily for a man looking to prevent unwanted pregnancy.
 They have even been shown to be an effective treatment against parasites and intestinal worms.

 Ultimately, the choice is up to each male reader individually.
 I’ve personally used papaya seeds regularly for long periods, primarily for the digestive benefits detailed here, but also as extra insurance against unplanned pregnancy, and noticed only positive health effects.